-A recent survey found that only 15% of Furries actually dress up to indulge their fetish.
-The others just revel in the powerful connection they feel to a specific creature and want to play around with their animalistic side.
+A recent survey found that only 15% of furries actually dress up to indulge in their fetish.
+Others revel in the powerful connection they feel to a specific creature and want to play around with their animalistic side.

-Many Furries are sensitive souls, and aside from the fetish aspect, it’s the erotic, edgy artwork that gets them hooked.
-There’s a huge anime influence on this anthro-art, but some images owe more to gaming visuals, and others are simple pencil drawings.
+The furry fandom are generally sensitive souls, and aside from the fetish aspect, the erotic, edgy artwork gets them hooked.
+There's a considerable anime influence on this anthro-art, but some images owe more to gaming visuals, and others are simple pencil drawings.

-Furries fan art blends human and animal elements in a combination that’s surprisingly compelling.
-For example, tied up cats giggle with pleasure, foxes pose porn-style on beds and wolves wear bikinis at the beach.
-If the characters were human, this would be explicit 18+ rated fetish material, but for a non-Furry, the animal features tame it down.
+Furries fan art blends human and animal elements in a surprisingly compelling combination.
+For example, tied-up cats giggle with pleasure, foxes pose porn-style on beds, and wolves wear bikinis at the beach.
+If the characters were human, this would be explicit 18+ rated fetish material, but for a non-furry, the animal features tame it down.

 Furry Fun.
 Woof!

-Like any group that’s poised on the margins of society, Furries are equally feared and ridiculed.
-There’s regular pearl-clutching in the media about what goes on at conventions for Furries, but in reality, it’s not all about doing it doggy-style.
-Getting jiggy in fur suits is even less likely, as those fluffy babies can cost more than a car - so having it ripped off during a kinky session is a no-no.
+Like any group poised on the margins of society, the furry community is equally feared and ridiculed.
+There's regular pearl-clutching in the media about what goes on at conventions for furries, but in reality, it's not all about doing it doggy-style.
+Getting jiggy in fur suits is even less likely, as those fluffy suits can get pretty hot, and can cost more than a car - so having it ripped off during a kinky session is a no-no.

-One of the greatest things about any fetish community considered deviant is the way members are happy to embrace difference.
+One of the greatest things about any fetish community considered 'deviant' is the way members are happy to embrace difference.
 We see it all the time in the BDSM world, and the otherkin universe is equally tolerant.
-No one cares, or potentially even notices, if you’re trans, straight or gay, black, white or Asian.
-The focus is on a person’s species and the type of animal they’ve chosen to come out as - their fursona.
+No one cares or even notices if you're trans, straight or gay, black, white, or Asian.
+The focus is on a person's species and the type of animal they've chosen to come out as - their fursona.

-Finding a partner who accepts us for the fetish loving weirdo we are isn’t easy for anyone who identifies as a kinkster, but whereas BDSM has become a mainstream preoccupation, Furryism is, ironically, less cute and cuddly.
+Finding a partner who accepts a furry for who they are isn't easy for anyone who identifies as a kinkster.
+In contrast, BDSM has become a mainstream preoccupation; furryism is, ironically, less cute and cuddly.

-An attraction to humans dressed as animals, or getting pleasure in acting like an animal is different from bestiality and zoophilia, but to the uninitiated, the three can seem unnervingly close.
-So how do you meet your ideal kitty cat or fine-looking stallion if you’re part of a misunderstood subculture?
-You get into the online dating of course – just like the rest of us.
-Right now the number of Furry dating sites is blooming, and each has a different vibe.
+An attraction to humans dressed as animals or getting pleasure in acting like an animal is different from bestiality and zoophilia.
+Still, to the uninitiated, the three can seem unnervingly close.
+So how do you meet your ideal kitty cat or fine-looking stallion if you're part of a misunderstood subculture?
+Of course, you get into online dating – just like the rest of us.

-For Furries that’d prefer a gentler introduction, one furry dating site called Furry Mate is probably a good starting point.
-This online furry dating community was formed very much as a group project and in reaction to Furry feedback.
-They’re pretty proud of it too, proclaiming: “You spoke, meowed, purred, tweeted, and followed, we listened.”
+One furry dating site called Furry Mate is probably a good starting point for furries that'd prefer a gentler introduction.
+This online furry dating community was formed as a group project and in reaction to furry feedback, and they're pretty proud of it, too, proclaiming: "You spoke, meowed, purred, tweeted, and followed; we listened."

-Unfortunately, furry-haters exist, even though most of this community isn’t even visible and the lifestyle is completely harmless.
-However, just like bondage fans busting out their rubber S&M kit, Furries escape into their animal character to forget about the pressures of daily life, to feel sexy, strong and liberated.
+Unfortunately, furry haters exist, even though most of this community isn't even visible, and the lifestyle is entirely harmless.
+However, just like latex and bondage fans busting out their kits, furries escape into their animal character to forget about the pressures of daily life to feel sexy, strong, and liberated.
 Social acceptance is not required.